PermanentOrg/infrastructure/README.md

 ## Debian Version

-We use the latest Debian base image published [here](https://wiki.debian.org/Cloud/AmazonEC2Image/Buster) for our builds.
+We use the latest Debian base image perscribed in [our debian verison policy](docs/POLICIES.md).

 ## Autoscaling